memfault/interrupt/_drafts/git-bisect.md

 happened.

 ### Typical/Important Commands
-There’s quite a few commands within the git bisect world, but here’s the bare minimum you would need for a bisect.
+There are quite a few commands within the git bisect world, but here is the bare minimum you would need for a bisect.

 * `git bisect start`: puts git into bisect mode, awaiting further bisect